puklu/Synchronize-directories/README.md

 the time of development).
 Please ensure that you have Python 3.x installed on your system to run the tool.

-`schedule` library is required to be installed to use the tool.
+ The tool relies on the `schedule` library, which is responsible for scheduling periodic synchronization operations.
+ To install the necessary dependencies, the user can execute the following command:

     pip install schedule

-or

-`requirements.txt` included in the project can be used to install the dependencies.
+Alternatively, users can use the provided requirements.txt file to install the required dependencies with:

       pip install -r requirements.txt

 ## Usage